mmu-webdesign/awdd--group-2-2023/1_user_and_competitor_research/user-research.md

 - Pharmaceutical Undergraduate

-- 3rd year postgraduate student living in a shared flat in Levenhulme with close links to the city centre.
+- 3rd year undergraduate student living in a shared flat in Levenhulme with close links to the city centre.
+Completingexams during termtime and taking part in internships at Wythenshawe hospital during the summer.

 - Likes:
 Working spaces, libraries, coffee shops, cheap places to eat.
 Preference of mediterranean food.
 Opportunities for academic learning and enahncing skills.
 Researching and hands on activites that link to her course.